This hearty lentil soup is packed with nutritious flavor from red lentils, cauliflower, pumpkin, and curry spice. Yum!

 - 2 teaspoons salt-free seasoning blend like Frontier or Mrs. Dash

-- 2 teaspoons good-quality curry powder to taste
+- 2 teaspoons curry powder or to taste

 - 2 teaspoons grated fresh ginger or to taste

-- 2 cups well-pureed sugar pumpkin or butternut squash
+- 2 cups pumpkin puree or butternut squash puree, roughly one can

-- 1 to 2 cups coconut milk or unsweetened coconut milk beverage or other unsweetened nondairy milk, such as almond milk
+- 1 ½ cups coconut milk or other unsweetened nondairy milk, such as almond milk

 - Combine the red lentils in a saucepan with 4 cups water.
 Bring to a slow boil, then turn down the heat and simmer gently until mushy, about 20 minutes.